william-spongberg/COMP30019-Project-2/README.md

   - Managed the project and coordinated the team AlphaBeta.
   - Created the initial project structure and set up the Unity project.
   - Using Blender, created from scratch 3D models for the desk and CRT monitor, and then implemented them into prefabs with appropriate materials.
-  - Developed, designed and implemented procedural world generation using Perlin noise.
+  - Developed, designed and implemented procedural world generation for an infinite office space using Perlin noise.
 Created all related scripts and prefabs.
   - Implemented post processing effects using the built-in Global Volume to drastically enhance the visual quality of the game and its "eerie" atmosphere.
   - Implemented various bug fixes for known issues in the project.
 See Git commits for more details.
   - Implemented particle system for the muzzle flash and blood effects.